fontforge/designwithfontforge.com/en-US/Glossary.md

 When the default spacing between two glyphs is inappropriate the font may include extra information to indicate that when a given glyph (say "T") is followed by another glyph (say "o") then the advance width of the "T" should be adjusted by a certain amount to make for a more pleasing display.

 In the days of metal type, metal actually had to be shaved off the slug of type to provide a snugger fit.
-In the image on the side, the "F" on the left has had some metal removed so that a lower case letter could snuggle closer to it.
+For instance, the "F" would have had some metal removed so that a lower case letter could snuggle closer to it.

 ### Kern pair